TanStack Router Meets NativeScript - A Native Navigation Story

 - Why SolidJS Was a Strong Target

-- Designed for More Than One Framework
+- Built for More Than One Framework

 - Shared Element Transitions